floklimm/network-summer-school/README.md

 Most of the problems were created by us.
 Some of them were adapted or inspired from various sources, including:

-Geir Agnarsson, and Raymond Greenlaw.
+- Geir Agnarsson, and Raymond Greenlaw.
 Graph Theory: Modeling, Applications, and Algorithms.
 Prentice-Hall, Inc., 2006.

-Steven H. Strogatz.
+- Steven H. Strogatz.
 Nonlinear Dynamics and Chaos: with Applications to Physics, Biology, Chemistry, and Engineering.
 Westview Press, 2014.

-Mark Newman.
+- Mark Newman.
 Networks: An Introduction.
 Oxford University Press, 2010.

-Material from the University of Oxford undergraduate course `B8.5 Graph Theory`
+- Material from the University of Oxford undergraduate course `B8.5 Graph Theory`

+A manuscript explaining in more details our experience is under Review by the journal *Network Science*.
+You can find the manuscript http://www.dtc.ox.ac.uk/people/14/klimmf/manuscripts/2017KlimmMaier_NetworkScienceSummerSchool_Manuscript.pdf "here".

 Some of the graph plots were created with the tikz-network package https://github.com/hackl/tikz-network